gkink/gkink.github.io/about.md

 title: Giorgi Kinkladze
 ---

+### Disclaimer

+The content of this CV was generated with the assistance of ChatGPT under my close supervision to ensure accuracy and relevance.
+While ChatGPT provided the structure and wording, all information and details presented are a genuine representation of my professional experience and background.

 I have over 5 years of experience as a backend software developer.
 I've been fortunate to work on a wide variety of projects, some of which have been particularly enriching and enlightening.
 While I have a deep passion for Java and its associated technologies, I've always been keen on exploring new horizons and seeking new challenges.

 ## Technical Experience